❤️ Relationships

 1

-Clarify what you actually want from the conversation, not just what you want to say.
+Clarify what you actually want before you start talking.

 1. 1